lagbolt/library/TechServices.md

 Can tagging — tags added to the catalog by patrons — enhance the catalog?

-In the abstract t0 "Transcending Library Catalogs" [B], Adler says:
+In the abstract to "Transcending Library Catalogs" [B], Adler says:

 >"While folksonomies are democratic and respond quickly to shifts and expansions of categories, they lack control and may inhibit findability of resources.
 Neither tags nor subject headings are perfect systems by themselves, but they may complement each other well in library catalogs.
 Bringing users’ voices into catalogs through the addition of tags might greatly enhance organization, representation, and retrieval of transgender-themed materials."